Low-Fat Diet: Why Fat-Free Isn't Trouble-Free

 Think Good Fat, Not Fat-Free

-When it comes to health, the type of fat you eat may be more important than the amount of fat you eat.
+When it comes to health, the type of fat you eat can be more important than the amount of fat you eat.

-Keeping the amount of fat in your diet down to about 30% is still important.
+The American Heart Association recommends keeping the amount of fat in your diet down to about 30%.
 But what's also important is that you're eating the healthier fats, sometimes called "good” fats.

 "Good" fats include both monounsaturated and polyunsaturated fats.

-Those don't include saturated fats, which are found in animal products (beef, pork, butter, and other full-fat dairy products), or artificial trans fats, found in hydrogenated and partially hydrogenated oils.
+Those don't include saturated fats, which are found in animal products (beef, pork, butter, and other full-fat dairy products), or artificial trans fats, found in partially hydrogenated oils.

 Choose lean cuts of meat and fish, and low-fat dairy products, and eliminate trans fats from your diet as much as possible.